Trying to quit smoking? Patches, drugs help: study

 After taking into account factors that could affect people's success, such as how long and how heavily they had smoked, the researchers determined that buproprion and the nicotine patch were each tied to a four-fold increase in quitting success compared with those who used no medications, and varenicline to a nearly six-fold increase.

-Eight percent of people who used oral nicotine replacement products, such as gum, stayed abstinent for six months.
+Eight percent of people who used oral nictoine replacement products, such as gum, stayed abstinent for six months.

 Overall, the researchers found, people who tried to quit without any aids were likely to be younger, have lower incomes, be less addicted to nicotine and have higher confidence in their ability to break the smoking habit than those who used aids.